 The mummy cache in Deir el-Bahri was rediscovered in 1875 and excavated over the next few years by French archaeologist Gaston Maspero, director of the Egyptian Antiquities Service.
 The mummies were removed to the Egyptian Museum in Cairo, where Maspero unwrapped them.
 The KV35 cache was discovered by Victor Loret in 1898; these mummies were also moved to Cairo and unwrapped.

 A successful trade mission to a foreign land, however, was not enough to portray Hatshepsut as a good pharaoh or indeed as a pharaoh at all.
 As a woman, Hatshepsut was defying the norm by being pharaoh, a position reserved by males only.
 Thus, she had to legitimize her claim to the Egyptian throne.
 This resulted in the elaborate birth story found on the mortuary temple’s ‘Birth colonnade’.
-According to the story on the colonnade, Hatshepsut was not a mere mortal, but had divine parentage, as the god Amun himself, taking the form of the pharaoh Thutmose I, went to Hatshepsut’s mother, Ahmose, and impregnated her with his divine breath.
-Amun then reveals his true self to Ahmose, and foretells that Hatshepsut will rule over Egypt.
+According to the story on the colonnade, Hatshepsut was not a mere mortal but had divine parentage, as the god Amun himself, taking the form of the pharaoh Thutmose I, went to Hatshepsut’s mother, Ahmose, and impregnated her with his divine breath.
+Amun then reveals his true self to Ahmose and foretells that Hatshepsut will rule over Egypt.
 Khnum, the creator of the bodies of human children, is then instructed to form Hatshepsut’s body and ka (life force).
 Ahmose is then led by Khnum and Heqet to the birthing chamber and with the help of Meskhenet, Hatshepsut is born.
 Finally, Hatshepsut is shown suckled by Hathor, whilst her birth is recorded by Seshat.
 With so many gods involved in her birth, Hatshepsut was almost certain to have cemented her claim as pharaoh.
 As a point of interest, the same birth story can also be found in Karnak.
 The colonnade, which leads to the sanctuary of the Temple, has also been severely damaged.
 This sanctuary consists of two small chapels.
 In the Ptolemaic period, a third chapel was added to the sanctuary, which was also decorated with various scenes, the most remarkable being the ones representing Amenhotep, son of Habo (18th Dynasty) who, like Imhotep from the 3rd Dynasty, was another genius architect from Ancient Egypt.